aphonologist/Syllable-typology-with-Foma/README.md

 * cvcvcv
 * cvccvc

-The <span style="font-variant:small-caps;">Gen</span> function inserts and deletes consonants and vowels and creates syllables.
+The Gᴇɴ function inserts and deletes consonants and vowels and creates syllables.
 Syllables contain exactly one vowel and do not contain any deleted segments.

 For the script to run, Foma must be installed (run ``apt install foma``).